 Knowing how to find out if someone died may come in handy someday.
 Certainly, asking a person’s closest relatives is the most tried and true method.
 Doing so can also be one of the most awkward ways of discovering the truth.
 There are other ways to find out if someone died which may be preferred […]

 When a case has been disposed, this means it has been closed.
 Specific reasons for a case being closed can include dismissal, conviction, admission of guilt, among other reasons.
 Once a case is officially over, it is removed from the court’s docket.
-Which simply means there are no further dates for that matter scheduled on […]
+This simply means there are no further dates for that matter scheduled on […]

 “Squatter’s rights” is a term used to describe the rights of people who have taken physical possession of a property they do not own.
 These same people, known as squatters, do not have the express permission of the property’s owner(s), but may still be awarded benefits under the law.
 Individuals who squat on property that […]